Introduction

 pluginRegistry = {

-# plugin derivations.
+# attribute names or vim plugin derivations.

 neosnippet-snippets.dependencies = [ "neosnippet-vim" ];